bmth-arg-wiki/bmth-arg-wiki.github.io/pages/website/website.md

 ### The Daily Whisper

-On Sunday 15th December 2024, the access codes for the [web browser](../website/webbrowser) were found.
+On Sunday 15th December 2024, the access codes for the [web browser](../website/webbrowser) were found, prompting the discovery of this newspaper; its name being a play on the real life publication 'The Daily Mail'.
-Spyder opens on newspaper called "The Daily Whisper".
-Here are the articles found there:
+As of this date, there are 12 readable articles and 1 inaccessible article as it overrun by pop-up ads.

+There are two credited writers: [Lee M.D.](../characters/lee-md), and Gideon Mourningstone.
+The columns talk about serious topics in the classic gossip way.

+A common typo is the omission of the letters 'ff', 'fl', 'ffi', 'ffl' or 'fi' in certain words.
+Both articles written by Lee and Gideon have this quirk, which leads us to believe 'Gideon Mourningstone' might be a pseudonym for Lee M.D.

 {% assign page_links = '/pages/website/tdw-loophole, /pages/website/tdw-gatekeeper, /pages/website/tdw-vanished, /pages/website/tdw-riseofsynth, /pages/website/tdw-valexlastwords, /pages/website/tdw-riseoflupamine, /pages/website/tdw-mindxscape, /pages/website/tdw-faithedge, /pages/website/tdw-clonechaos, /pages/website/tdw-redwhiteblood, /pages/website/tdw-futureentertainment, /pages/website/tdw-bloodredspectacles, /pages/website/tdw-roguesentinels' | split: ", " %}
 {% include page-card-gallery.html links=page_links %}